 “FaceMatch will assist families or parents of a child with a rare genetic condition in their search for a diagnosis.
 Together, the rare disease community and the FaceMatch team can help make this a reality.Dr Mike Field, Director of NSW Genetics of Learning Disability (GOLD) service, Australia

-Parents of a child with intellectual disability (ID) often spend many years and medical appointments searching for a diagnosis.
-Although there are various prenatal and environmental causes of intellectual disability (ID), the most common cause is genetic.
+Parents of a child with significant developmental delay or intellectual disability (ID) often spend many years and medical appointments searching for a diagnosis.
+Although there are various prenatal and environmental causes, the most common cause is genetic.
 Genetic changes can be inherited from one or both parents, but often occur for the first time in a child.
-Understanding the genetic cause of ID can guide medical management and reduce the sense of isolation for families.
+Understanding the genetic cause of significant developmental delay or ID can guide medical management and reduce the sense of isolation for families.

 FaceMatch aims to suggest a diagnosis in people where genetic testing has not provided an answer.
 People with the same genetic condition can often share similar facial features.
-By matching facial images and written descriptions of undiagnosed children from around the world, the project aims to provide a diagnosis for more families and to discover new ID genes.
+By matching facial images and written descriptions of diagnosed and undiagnosed children from around the world, the project aims to provide an early diagnosis for more families and to discover new developmental genes.